Supposeduck30/python-waukee-schools-gpa-calculator/README.md

 ```
 How many classes have you taken?
 8
 How many of those were AP?
 1
-Enter the letter grade for class 1 A
+Enter the letter grade for class 1: A+
-Enter the letter grade for class 2 A
+Enter the letter grade for class 2: a+
-Enter the letter grade for class 3 A+
+Enter the letter grade for class 3: a+
-Enter the letter grade for class 4 A+
+Enter the letter grade for class 4: a+
-Enter the letter grade for class 5 A+
+Enter the letter grade for class 5: a+
-Enter the letter grade for class 6 A+
+Enter the letter grade for class 6: a+
-Enter the letter grade for class 7 A
+Enter the letter grade for class 7: a
-Enter the letter grade for class 8 A
+Enter the letter grade for class 8: a
-Your GPA is: 4.228
+Your GPA is: 4.31
 ```
 ## ⚠️ Known Issues
 - The result after calculating the GPA is rounded up to 3 decimal places